duploduplo/landing/README.md

 This branch contains the new landing page for our project, simplified but updated with all the information we need and developed for our MVP.
-The landing page will be localized in a few languages and the content is structured already to allow it easily
+The landing page will be localized in a few languages and the content is structured already to allow it easily.

+## Theming and layouts

+The website is based upon [Alpha by HTML5UP](https://html5up.net/uploads/demos/alpha/);
+On the link you can find the demo as well as layout pages.
+The theme is free to download so if we ever need to create new pages we can just download, copy and edit.

 ## Localization